British Design Registration Diamonds

 B October I July

-C January K November
+C or 0 January K November

 D September M June